CodeXTF2/GamingMouseWebSoftwares/README.md

 If it mostly works, but has some quirks (or broken features) please create a README.md in the folder and note them down.

+## Translating
+I have made a simple translator in the translator folder.
+To run it, run the translate_local.py script to create a translations.json file, then run the apply_translations.py script.

+You will need to install the argostranslate package from pip.

 ## Disclaimer
 All these softwares are owned by their respective brands/vendors.
 This repository is just an archive of publicly available copies of their code/software